August 1, 2017

 If you file for Chapter 7 bankruptcy in Connecticut, you can protect some or all of your property with Connecticut’s bankruptcy exemptions.
-The bankruptcy exemptions in Connecticut also play a role in Chapter 13 bankruptcy.
+The bankruptcy exemptions in Connecticut also play a role in Chapter 13 bankruptcy (you'll pay for nonexempt property through your repayment plan).
 Read on to learn about the property you can protect with Connecticut’s bankruptcy exemptions.

-For a general overview of bankruptcy exemptions, visit the Bankruptcy Exemption topic page.
+For a general overview of bankruptcy exemptions, see Bankruptcy Exemptions.

-Married couples filing a joint bankruptcy in Connecticut may double the exemption amounts (except for the homestead exemption).
-This means that each spouse may claim the full exemption amount for any property in which the spouse has ownership interest.
+Married couples filing a joint bankruptcy in Connecticut can double the exemption amount (each spouse claims the full exemption amount) for any property in which the spouse has ownership interest.
 For example, if both spouses own a car and they file jointly, they can double the amount of the applicable exemption to protect that car’s value.

 Here are some of the most common exemptions available under Connecticut law.
-Unless otherwise indicated, all references are to the Connecticut General Statutes Annotated.
+Unless otherwise indicated, all references are to the Connecticut General Statutes (Conn.
+Gen. Stat.).

 The homestead exemption protects equity in property that you use as your residence.
 In Connecticut, you can protect up to $75,000 of equity in real property, a co-op, or a manufactured home that you occupy at the time you file a bankruptcy.
-Spouses may double the homestead exemption.
-You can protect up to $125,000 of equity in your home from a creditor who holds a judgment against you for services provided by a hospital (if that claim arose after 1993).
+Spouses can double the homestead exemption.
 Conn.
-Gen Stat.
-Ann. §52-352a(e), § 52-352b(t)
+Gen Stat. § 52-352b(t)

 For more details about how the homestead exemption works in Connecticut, see The Connecticut Homestead Exemption.

 Residential and utility security deposits for one residence.
 Conn.
-Gen Stat.
-Ann. § 52-352b(l)
+Gen Stat. § 52-352b(l)

 Spendthrift trust funds necessary for you and your family’s support.
 Conn.
-Gen Stat.
-Ann. § 52-321(d)
+Gen Stat. § 52-321(d)

 Example.
 Joe owns a 2009 Honda Accord.
 His car is worth $13,000 and he owes the dealership $11,000, so he has $2,000 of equity in the car.
 If Joe files Chapter 7 bankruptcy in Connecticut, he can protect all of the equity in his car using the motor vehicle exemption.